 How concerned should you be about the new COVID-19 strain?

 The good news is that right now, you can trust the vaccines to be effective in protecting against COVID-19 infection, regardless of the strain.
 "We don't know that [the new COVID-19 strain is] more dangerous, and very importantly, we haven't seen a single mutation yet that would make [the virus] evade the vaccine," Dr. Giroir told ABC News. "[We] can't say that won't happen in the future, but right now, it looks like the vaccines should cover everything we see."
 Plus, researchers are continuing to investigate all variants of the virus to determine whether any of them will turn out to be associated with more severe illness or decreased vaccine efficacy, according to the WHO.

-Still, with initial analyses suggesting that this new COVID-19 strain may spread more easily than other mutations, experts are urging caution now more than ever, particularly with the upcoming holidays.
+Still, with initial analyses suggesting that this new COVID-19 strain may spread more easily than other mutations, experts are urging caution now more than ever.
 In other words, social distancing, wearing a mask, and washing your hands are still your best bet for avoiding COVID-19 infection and transmission (and getting vaccinated when the COVID-19 vaccine is available to you).

 "Mutation or not, we know that this virus is highly contagious and that it can kill," says Dr. Amler.
 "At this point, everyone knows someone who has caught it and gotten terribly sick or even died.
 The whole key here is to block exposure.
 If there is no exposure, there is no infection.
 It's as simple as that."